taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [godot-dodo](https://github.com/minosvasilias/godot-dodo) - Refining large language models for generating GDScript.
  * [eva](https://github.com/georgia-tech-db/eva) - Database system for building simpler and faster AI-powered applications
  * [LangChain-Tutorials](https://github.com/sugarforever/langchain-tutorials) - I am quite curious about the stream-like output of ChatGPT.
 I put in a lot of effort and built an implementation based on Python LangChain, which covers asynchronous stream-like output for both the console and Web3 applications.
 I still need to delve deeper into Python asynchronous programming. 🧐 Here is the code: 👇 Video sharing: 👇 bilibili: #LangChain #ChatGPT #OpenAI
+ * [chat-efficient](https://github.com/coefficientsystems/chat-efficient) - DIY ChatGPT using Streamlit, LangChain and open-source LLMs
+ * [gpt-producer](https://github.com/juankysoriano/gpt-producer) - Introducing "GPT-Producer"Bring your Digital Piano, your @OpenAI API key, and your #GPU and become an artist! #musicgen #audiocraft #gpt  @LangChainAI @MetaAI for the tools that made this possible!

 |Name|GitHub Stars|Language|License|